stephanvandekruis/AVD/PersonalScaling/README.md

 * You can exclude machines from the script by using a tag

 ### Download Script
-To set up the script download the DeployAutomationAccount.ps1 to you local computer by running:
+To setup the script download the DeployAutomationAccount.ps1 to you local computer by running:

 ```PowerShell